SharePoint/sp-dev-docs/docs/general-development/choose-the-right-api-set-in-sharepoint.md

-At the level of SharePoint Server 2013, many more classes are added to enable programming of Enterprise Content Management (ECM), user profiles, taxonomy, advanced search, and other features of SharePoint Server 2013.
+At the level of SharePoint, many more classes are added to enable programming of Enterprise Content Management (ECM), user profiles, taxonomy, advanced search, and other features of SharePoint.